Player Evaluation Policy 25-26 (Halton Hills Minor Hockey)

 Players who are unable to be evaluated

-Players who are unable to attend evaluations due to physical reasons must provide a doctor's note to the Head Coach and Director of Hockey Operations, specifying that the player is physically unable to participate during the evaluation period.
+Players who are unable to attend tryouts due to physical reasons must provide a doctor's note to the Head Coach.

-The Rep Director, the Director of Hockey Operations and Head Coach will determine if the player may still be considered for selection to a team based on their known abilities and prior performance, even though they did not attend the evaluations.
+The Head Coach will determine if the player may still be considered for selection to a team based on their known abilities and prior performance, even though they did not attend the evaluations.

 The Selection and Releasing process during Tryouts